-As part of the merger with North Valley, TriCo acquired federal and state net operating loss carryforwards, capital loss carryforwards, and tax credit carryforwards.
+As part of the merger with North Valley in 2014, TriCo acquired federal and state net operating loss carryforwards, capital loss carryforwards, and tax credit carryforwards.
 These tax attribute carryforwards will be subject to provisions of the tax law that limit the use of such losses and credits generated by a company prior to the date certain ownership changes occur.
-The amount of the Company's net operating loss carryforwards that would be subject to these limitations as of December 31, 2014 are \$13.7 million and \$35.2 million for federal and California, respectively.
-The amount of the Company's capital loss carryforwards that would be subject to these limitations as of December 31, 2014 are \$131,000 and \$404,000 for federal and California, respectively.
-The amount of the Company's tax credits that would be subject to these limitations as of December 31, 2014 are \$69,000 and \$2.7 million for federal and California, respectively.
+The amount of the Company's net operating loss carryforwards that would be subject to these limitations as of December 31, 2015 were \$9.2 million and \$30.7 million for federal and California, respectively.
+The amount of the Company's capital loss carryforwards that would be subject to these limitations as of December 31, 2015 were \$78,000 and \$356,000 for federal and California, respectively.
+The amount of the Company's tax credits that would be subject to these limitations as of December 31, 2015 are \$69,000 and \$2.7 million for federal and California, respectively.
 Due to the limitation, a significant portion of the state tax credits will expire regardless of whether the Company generates future taxable income.
-As such, the Company has recorded the future benefit of these tax credits at the value which is more likely than not to be realized.
-These tax loss and tax credit carryforwards expire at various dates beginning in 2015.
+As such, the Company has recorded the future benefit of these tax credits on the books at the value which is more likely than not to be realized.
+These tax loss and tax credit carryforwards expire at various dates beginning in 2018.